-From the table it can be seen that the measured performance is within the required values for almost all requirements.
-The exception is the requirement of URE for all satellites combined being less than 2m, which may be because the processing results still include contributions such as ionospheric errors.
+From the table it can be seen that the measured performance is within the required values for most requirements.
+The exceptions are the SIS accuracy for all satellites, which is because the processing results still include contributions such as ionospheric residual errors, and the annual SIS continuity requirement, due to several unscheduled outages throughout the year.